as Adopted May 18, 1993 and Amended

 A. General Elections

-1. Elections for vacant positions on the Staff Council will be conducted annually no earlier than April I and no later than May I of each year by secret ballot.
+1. Elections for vacant positions on the Staff Council will be conducted annually no earlier than April I and no later than May I of each year by anonymous electronic submission through online vote.
 The election shall be carried out by the Election Committee in accordance with election procedures as established by the Election Committee and approved by the Staff Council.